 Which Breeds are the Most Expensive?

-The Chow Chow is currently sitting at around £4,000 and the Japanese Shiba Inu is currently a stonking £4,500 and could be substantially more depending on the breeder.
+The Chow Chow is currently sitting at around £4,000, and the Japanese Shiba Inu is now a stonking £4,500 and could be substantially more depending on the breeder.
 The Pomeranian, English and French Bulldogs are going to cost you a cool £3,000.

 Check out @waldorf_and_astoria on Instagram